trainmeditations/argon1/README.md

 be called with sudo.
 This avoids admin commands running in a terminal with previous sudo elevation unexpectedly.

+Desktop shortcut files have been moved to the applications menu and call sudo for config and uninstall scripts

 ### Environment Variables

 - $PREFIX for all files in bin, lib, share.
 Defaults to /usr/local
 - $CONF_PREFIX for path to configuration files.
 Defaults to empty so files end up in /etc
 - $SHORTCUT_PREFIX for where to place .desktop files.
-Defaults to /home/pi/desktop
+Defaults to /usr/local/share/applications
 - $NOPKG if set will skip package installation, debugging purposes
 - $NOBUS if set will skip enableing busses, debugging purposes
 - $NOSVC if set will skip systemd service reloading and starting, debug purpooses